“Facebook wants your Page cover photo to be an eye-catching photograph, not an advertisement or wordy graphic.”

 “Images are a powerful way to create an emotional state, so your Page’s cover photo should embody the essence of your brand.
 Use high-quality photos that are in focus, have a balanced colour and good lighting …”.
 Above all, be unique and use images that represent your brand and your business.

 Here are a few ideas of photos to include:

-– Lifestyle images of yourself that portray you as the leader in your industry that convey your brand essence.
+- Lifestyle images of yourself that portray you as the leader in your industry that conveys your brand essence.

 - Candid photos of your customers using and enjoying your products and services

 - Your core popular products/services

 - Logos of awards you’ve won and you winning the awards.

 2. What text to include?

 Engage your audience on an emotional level to grab their attention.
 Be inspiring and empowering, no one wants to be sold to.

 Here’s what to include: